npg70/galbreath-old/sources/kintyre-families.md

 * [David G-](/people/galbreath-david-1797.md), his father

     * QUESTION: Could this be a lowland family?
 Based just on names I would think so.
+    * NOTE: This section was a bit light on vital data.. perhaps add an age, a (birth-death), or marriage for one of the people.
     * BIO: Samuel Galbraith, son of David Galbreath and Janet Mitchell. baptized at Campbeltown 14 Jan 1827, and died 17 Oct 1860.
 He married at Campbeltown 8 April 1860 to Margaret Beaton
     * BIO: David Galbreath, son of Samuel Galbreath and Janet Langwill, at Campbeltown was born 16 Sept 1797 and baptised 19 Sep 1797.
 He died 12 Aug 1884.
 He married 5 Oct 1824 to Janet Mitchell Janet was the daughter of Archibald Mitchell and Agnes Greenless, born around 1801 and died 4 Oct 1874 in Campbeltown.